isomerpages/tp-virtualcampus/media/tsea/categories.md

 <b>Have an outstanding group of students who deserves to be nominated for any of these Group/Team Award categories?
 Submit your nomination today!</b>

-The full eligibility criteria and nomination links can be downloaded <a href="./images/TSEA2021-Group-TeamAwardsInfo.pdf" download>here</a>.
+The full eligibility criteria and nomination links can be downloaded [here](https://github.com/isomerpages/tp-vc/raw/staging/images/attachment/TSEA2021-Group-TeamAwardsInfo.pdf).
 Or, click below for quick access to the links!

 #### Award Categories